Knickknackz/P2-WarcraftCodex/README.md

 * Google Suite
 * SFDX
 * Experience Cloud
+* Postman
+* Apex
+* HTML
+* CSS
+* Lightning Aura Component Framework

 ## Features
   * Current:
-  * - Internal package tracking and automated CEO notification of missing packages
-  * - Internal insurance approval process with automated approval under $100
-  * - Customer triggered insurance approval process with guaranteed review for any amount
+  * - Consumes WarcraftLogs API to store and visualize data
-  * - Paginated list views for customer package tracking filtered by in transit, delivered, and missing
+  * - Displays data in a pleasent and intuitive way
-  * - Customer case submission and tracking with a customer support page
+  * - Allows user-specific customization and features
+  * - Can show different information based on which rankings you would like to look at
+  * - Has individual record pages to furthur inspect and individual character
   * Future:
-  * - Implement customer commenting on open cases
+  * - Implementation for the other raids in WoW Classic
-  * - Implement Sales Cloud in Experience Cloud further improving workplace productivity
+  * - Implement for Retail WoW
-  * - Implement column sorting on various list Visual Force pages for customers
+  * - Allow sorting when viewing data
+  * - Allow more filters for data (Other specs and Tanks)

 ## Retrospective
  * Positives
- * - Working as a team
+ * - Ulilizing a kanban board
  * - Open about issues and always having someone around willing to help
  * - Finished on time
  * - Allowing people to choose what they worked on meant greater per-participant interest
  * - Polished product
  * To Improve
- * - Starting sooner and implementing an Agile framework from the beginning instead of partway
- * - More even assignment of roles so everyone could have done a bit of everything
- * - Better time management relating to deadlines
- * - Improved knowledge and understanding of limits and restrictions
+ * - Can have better habits for naming conventions
+ * - Had to drop many features due to time because initial idea was too ambitious
+ *

 ## Contributors
-Asija Watson, Charles Kosoy, Clara Mahenzi, John Carrigan, Mena Soliman
+John Carrigan

 ## License
 Acceptable Use and External-Facing Services Policy